VenomXsX/etna-cli/README.md

 # ETNA CLI

-I wanted to see informations from my school's intranet right on the terminal
+I wanted to see informations from my school's intranet right on the terminal.

+Currently making the auto setup script, for now see [manual setup](#manual-set-up-to-path)

 Tools needed